swing in a misty autumn atmosphere

 That shift matters.

-Because many people grew up learning to criticize themselves long before they ever learned how to comfort themselves.
+Many people learned to criticize themselves long before they learned how to comfort themselves.
+Healing often involves developing a different internal relationship.

-One that is softer.
+One that's softer.

 More present.